-The only clergy who may be exempted from these requirements are retired clergy who certify to the Bishop that they are completely retired and do not exercise their ordained ministry in any context.
+The only members of the clergy who are exempt from these training requirements are retired clergy who certify to the Bishop Diocesan that they are completely retired and do not exercise their ordained ministry in any context.
 (See Appendix D.)